 Applications will be reviewed on a rolling basis.
 All candidates will hear back from our program, regardless whether they are invited to interview or not – you will receive this decision in your TeacherTrack message center.
-Most applications are reviewed within two weeks.
+Most applications are reviewed within two to four weeks.

 I applied to an earlier application deadline and was not invited to interview.
 Can I apply again for this year's program?